 Morgan Marie Rich is an instructor at the University of Florida and Cape Cod Community College where she teaches general humanities, writing, and music appreciation courses.
 She received her PhD in musicology from the University of Florida.
 Her dissertation reassesses Theodor Adorno’s relationship with Alban Berg in a pivotal moment in his philosophical and compositional career.
 Morgan was awarded a Volkswagen Stiftung and the Andrew Mellon Foundation Postdoctoral Fellow in the Humanities during 2017/2018 where she worked at the Staatliches Institut für Musikforschung, Berlin.
 While in Berlin she conducted research for her book, Theodor Adorno’s Vienna: Musical Context for Philosophical Thought.

-Her research interests include the music of Alban Berg, Theodor Adorno, Kaija Saariaho, and Rebecca Saunders among others, further focusing on the Second Viennese School; music and philosophy; Theodor Adorno’s writings on music; and, avant-garde music of the 20th and 21st centuries.
+Her research interests include the music of Alban Berg, Theodor Adorno, Kaija Saariaho, and Rebecca Saunders among others.
+Moreover, focusing specifically on the Second Viennese School, music and philosophy, Theodor Adorno’s writings on music, and avant-garde music of the 20th and 21st centuries.

 "Theodor Adorno's Autobiographical Flashes in Berg.
 Meister des kleinsten Übergangs"

 - 2019 American Musicological Society, Southern Chapter Meeting, University of North Florida.